 (cPanel: Files – File Manager)

-Your server files will be visible inside the ‘File Manager’ section …
+Your server files will be visible inside the ‘File Manager’ area …

 (File Manager area)